DrDanicka/trading_strategy_tester/docs/llm/how_to_write_prompt.md

 ```
 Can you please generate a strategy for AAPL where you buy when RSI moves
-above 30 and you sell when RSI falls below 70.
+above 30 and you sell when RSI crosses below 70.
 Apply stop-loss at 10 percent.
 Set take-profit at 5 percent.
 Set the initial capital to 10000 dollars.
 ```